greetingsog/threat-hunting-scenario-tor-/README.md

 ## Summary

-On October 23, 2025, user azurelinko successfully downloaded, silently installed, and intentionally used the TOR Browser on the corporate device "og-vm-mde9".
+On October 23, 2025, user "azurelinko" successfully downloaded, silently installed, and intentionally used the TOR Browser on the corporate device "og-vm-mde9".
 The activity, beginning at `18:41 UTC`, quickly escalated to external connections with TOR relays on port `9001` and included encrypted web traffic (port `443`) to sites consistent with TOR network usage.
 The user created a file named `tor-shopping-list.txt` on the desktop at `19:21 UTC`, confirming active engagement within the anonymous network environment.
 This event confirms a violation of policy involving the use of anonymity software.

 ---